Samsung/tizen-docs/docs/application/native/guides/ui/efl/efl-util.md

           Since Tizen 4.0, you can create an input device with a given name (in this example, "Local Device"): inputgen = efl_util_input_initialize_generator_with_name(EFL_UTIL_INPUT_DEVTYPE_KEYBOARD, "Local_Device");

-          Since Tizen 5.0, you can create an input device synchronously with a given name (device_name can be NULL): inputgen = efl_util_input_initialize_generator_with_sync(EFL_UTIL_INPUT_DEVTYPE_KEYBOARD, NULL);
+          From Tizen 5.0, you can create an input device synchronously with a given name (device_name can be NULL): inputgen = efl_util_input_initialize_generator_with_sync(EFL_UTIL_INPUT_DEVTYPE_KEYBOARD, NULL);
        */
        if (!inputgen) {